All you need to know about the Premier 15s

 Saracens

-Last season's position: Runner's up (first in regular season table)
+Last season's position: Runner-up (first in regular-season table)

 Saracens had a stellar season last campaign bar one game - the final.

-They finished the regular fixture ahead of Harlequins after winning 15 games, drawing one and losing two.
+They finished the regular fixtures ahead of Harlequins after winning 15 games, drawing one and losing two.

 However, after Quins took an early lead in the final Saracens couldn't recover, even with an impressive comeback.
 They will be aiming to take back the trophy this season.